The Best Way to Grind Sticky Weed: Tips and Techniques

 Freeze for a Few Minutes:

 • Keep the container in the freezer for around 10-15 minutes.
-Avoid freezing for longer periods, as it may affect the potency and flavor of your weed.
+Avoid freezing for longer periods, as it may affect the potency and flavor of your herbs

 Grind While Still Cold: